prerakhere/pesto-task-mgmt/README.md

 - Users can filter tasks based on the task status.

 ### User Authentication:
-- Users cam signup and login with their email and password.
+- Users can signup and login with their email and password.

 ### Guest User Tasks:
 - Guest or unauthenticated users can save their tasks locally without an account.